matthewestes33/techBlogMVC/README.md

 ## Installation

-This application requires installation of npm (incl. nodemon, dotenv, express, mysql2, sequelize, express-handlebars), MySQL, and Heroku.
+This application requires installation of npm (incl. nodemon, bcrypt, dotenv, express, mysql2, sequelize, express-handlebars), MySQL, and Heroku.

 A walkthrough video can be viewed here: GOOGLE DRIVE LINK